 - Take any medications as prescribed by your doctor to help manage blood pressure

 - Maintain a healthy weight

-- Exercise for at least 30 minutes about five days per week
+- Exercise for at least 30 minutes, three to five days per week

 Rose Melendez, RN